16 to 19 funding: core maths premium

 Students in their first year of studying a core maths qualification will attract the funding, this includes those on study programmes and T Levels.
 Second year core maths students will not attract the funding.
 We will identify the number of students undertaking an eligible core maths qualification in the academic year prior to the allocation year.

 A student cannot attract funding through both the core maths premium and the advanced maths premium in a funding year.
-Therefore, where a student is identified as eligible for both, the student will remain in the count of eligible students for the core maths premium and will be removed from the count of eligible students for the advanced maths premium.
+When a student is identified as eligible for both, the student remains in the count of eligible students for the advanced maths premium and we remove them from the count of eligible students for the core maths premium.

 The funding rate for a student studying core maths is £900 for one year only.
 This is because most students study core maths over one year.
 Second year core maths students will not attract the payment.
 We will pay the premium as part of the 16 to 19 funding allocation.